• rcr icon

 As the AI Practice Lead and Senior Trainer (Senior AI Advisor) at the Catalyst, Katrina helps organizations harness the power of artificial intelligence through custom strategic training solutions.
 She designs and delivers AI courses and corporate training programs ranging from beginner to advanced levels, covering both practical front-end applications and technical foundations of AI and machine learning.
 She is passionate about mathematics and machine learning, with experience running end-to-end ML projects and working with multilingual LLMs and generative AI.

 At the end of any given weekend, Katrina Lawrence has covered a lot of ground.
 She’s worked out in the garden, planting enough veggies to feed her family from May through October.
 She’s worked on paintings that are studio-ready and mapped out her second novel.
-She’s played the cello, added more Gaelic to her language repertoire of English, French, and German, and spent time with friends, gone hiking or cross-country skiing, hit the gym, graded graduate student papers for her courses at Eastern University, worked on a research paper for Cohere Labs, and recorded a video for her math YouTube channel.
+She’s played the cello, added more Gaelic to her language repertoire of English, French, and German, and spent time with friends.
+On top of that, she’s made room for a hike or a cross-country ski and hit the gym.
+She’s graded graduate student papers for her courses at Eastern University, worked on a research paper for Cohere Labs, and recorded a video or two for her math YouTube channel.
+And somehow, still, she’s fit in a black belt in karate.
+She’s not tired, and she’s certainly not boastful.
+She’s centered, kind, attentive, and fully present in whatever she’s doing.

 Of all her passions, however, AI and its relationship to mathematics and the sciences stand out.